Christopher Paul George: Observations, criminal proceedings, judgments

 On February 11, 2022, George was released from federal prison.

 Adaptations

 In addition to the contemporary coverage in newspapers and television stations, the criminal activities of the George twins were also taken up in other formats.
-The TV series Evil Twins described the twin brothers' behaviour in the episode The Candymen, which was broadcast in 2015.
-The CNBC series American Greed made the Pill Mills of the George twins the subject of the episode Pain Killer Profits in June 2016.
+The TV series Evil Twins described the twin brothers' behavior in the episode The Candymen, which was broadcast in 2015.
+The CNBC series American Greed made the pill mills of the George twins the subject of the episode Pain Killer Profits in June 2016.
 History produced Legal Pill Mills Ushered America's Opium Crisis, which deals with the George twins' ventures.
 John Temple published his book American Pain in 2015, which traces the rise and fall of George's Pill Mills.
 Warner Bros. acquired the film rights to Temple's work in 2014, and in September 2019 it was announced that a new production company - Faster Horse Pictures - was planning to make the film.